ztaylor54/CTF/EasyCTF 2015/an_apple_a_day.md

 #An apple a day keeps the dinosaur away?
+(35 points)
 Oh look, it's a perfectly innocent picture of an [apple](https://www.easyctf.com/static/problems/apple/apple.jpg).
 Nothing to see here!

 ##Hint: